ReikaKalseki/EndgameCombat/README.md

 Logistic robot defenses research
 Power pole defenses research
-Adds crated ammo for giving ammo turrets longer time between reloads and a small DPS boost
+Adds crated ammo for giving ammo turrets longer time between reloads and a small DPS boost Adds shockwave turrets, which can attack all enemies in range simultaneously Orbital Bombardment technology and hardware, for automated destruction of biter nests

 Secondary Features:
 Better train penetration through hordes of biters